Best 8 Neighborhoods to Live in St. Petersburg, FL

 Historic Kenwood

-This charming neighborhood received national attention in 2020 when Neighborhoods, USA, called it the “Neighborhood of the Year.”
+This charming historic neighborhood is only seven minutes from Downtown.
+It received national attention in 2020 when Neighborhoods, USA, called it the “Neighborhood of the Year.”
 In particular, it won in the “Revitalization/Beautification” category.
 Kenwood is known for its tree-lined streets and historic homes.
 Its public art initiative, seen in its creative street signs, park benches, and neighborhood events, is part of why it garnered attention.

 Snell Isle

-You can’t miss waterfront living in Florida, and this neighborhood is among the most coveted in St. Petersburg.
-It features a maze of canals and waterfront views on the city’s northeastern side facing Tampa Bay.
+You can’t miss waterfront living in Florida, and this charming neighborhood is among the most coveted in Saint Petersburg and Pinellas County.
+Situated less that three miles or nine minutes from downtown, It features a maze of canals and waterfront views on the city’s northeastern side facing Tampa Bay.

 The area was developed in the 1920s by H. Walter Fuller, who originally intended for it to be a retirement community.
 The Snell Isle neighborhood features a mix of architectural styles, including Mediterranean Revival, Prairie Style, and Mission Revival.
 The canals were created for boating access to Tampa Bay, and many homes have private deepwater docks.